harshlilawala/Unsupervised-Spectral-Satellite-Image-Analysis-for-Classification-of-Crop-Types/README.md

 # Unsupervised Crop-Type Classification with Sentinel-1 SAR (K-means & SLIC)

 This repository explores **unsupervised spectral analysis** of Sentinel‑1 SAR imagery for **crop‑type classification** in a German agricultural landscape.
-Two complementary pipelines are provided in a single Jupyter notebook:

-1) **Pixel‑level clustering** with K‑means using VV/VH backscatter features
-2) **Object‑level clustering** using **SLIC superpixels** + edge extraction + region descriptors (Histogram, HOG, GLCM) followed by K‑means

 The approach leverages Sentinel‑1’s **cloud‑penetrating, all‑weather** capability to support robust, year‑round crop monitoring in precision agriculture.